 Now watch this video (3:52) on horizontal divergence:

-Click here for a transcript for Horizontal Divergence Vertical Motion Video
+Click here for transcript of the Horizontal Divergence Vertical Motion video.

 Surface map of weather for February 2, 2015.
 Fronts, lows, and highs are indicated.
 Radar shows where precipitation is falling.